DevExpress/testcafe/docs/articles/documentation/extending-testcafe/reporter-plugin/reporter-methods.md

 ---------------- | ---------------- | --------------------------------------------------------
 `errs`           | Array or Strings | An array of errors that occurred during a test run.
 `durationMs`     | Number           | The time spent on test execution (in milliseconds).
-`unstable`       | Boolean          | Specifies if the test has been marked as unstable.
+`unstable`       | Boolean          | Specifies if the test is marked as unstable.
 `screenshotPath` | String           | The directory path where screenshots have been saved to.
 `skipped`        | Boolean          | Specifies if the test was skipped.